 Rebecca C. Photography

 Despite what a certain honking bird whose singular form rhymes with that of “moose” might suggest, the plural of “moose” is not “meese.”
 It’s just “moose.”
 One moose, three moose, a herd of moose.
-According to Oxford Dictionaries, moose is a “loanword,” meaning that it was a word that was incorporated into the English language from a foreign language with little or no modification.
-Many other words in the English language are also loanwords, but moose is a relatively new addition, incorporated from several Native American languages in the early 1600s.
+According to Oxford Dictionaries, “moose” is a “loanword,” meaning that it was incorporated into the English language from a foreign language with little or no modification.
+Many other words in the English language are also loanwords, but “moose” is a relatively new addition, incorporated from several Native American languages in the early 1600s.
 For more fascinating animal names, check out these wacky but real names for groups of animals.

-Words like goose, tooth, and foot, date back up to a thousand years before moose, when Old English was the only form of English.
+Words like “tooth,” “foot”, and, yes, “goose” date back up to a thousand years before “moose,” when Old English was the only form of English.
 Back then, pluralization was different; mutations, or sound changes to words, would denote whether or not certain words were plural or singular.
-As Oxford Dictionaries puts it, a mutation is: “a change in the sound of a vowel produced by partial assimilation to an adjacent sound (usually that of a vowel or semivowel in the following syllable).”
+As Oxford Dictionaries puts it, a mutation is “a change in the sound of a vowel produced by partial assimilation to an adjacent sound (usually that of a vowel or semivowel in the following syllable).”

 [Source: Oxford Dictionaries]